Southern Amazonian Forests bioregion

 Protection Level

-The Southern Amazonian bioregion, located in the Southern America (Neotropical) realm, stretches from the Marajó Archipelago to Bolivia, south of the Amazon river.
+The Southern Amazonian Forests bioregion, located in the Amazonia subrealm in Southern America, stretches from the Marajó Archipelago to Bolivia, south of the Amazon River.
 It consists almost entirely of highly diverse, tropical moist forest and incorporates the drier forests bordering the Cerrado.
-The bioregion contains four ecoregions – Madeira-Tapajós Moist Forests (476), Mato Grosso Tropical Dry Forests (481), Tapajós-Xingu Moist Forests (507), Xingu-Tocantins-Araguaia Moist Forests (518) – and includes many major and minor tributaries of the Amazon River.
+This bioregion contains four ecoregions—Madeira-Tapajós Moist Forests (476), Mato Grosso Tropical Dry Forests (481), Tapajós-Xingu Moist Forests (507), Xingu-Tocantins-Araguaia Moist Forests (518)—and includes many major and minor tributaries of the Amazon River.
 The total land area of this bioregion is approximately 174 million hectares.

 The Southern Amazonian Forests bioregion is part of the Amazonia subrealm and is made up of four ecoregions: (1) Madeira-Tapajós Moist Forests (2) Mato Grosso Tropical Dry Forests (3) Tapajós-Xingu Moist Forests (4) Xingu-Tocantins-Araguaia Moist Forests.